 - Business or farm records (if applicable)

-Most of the above-mentioned documents can be compiled before October 1st, which is the earliest your child can submit the FAFSA for the following academic year.
-Preparing ahead of time can help ensure that your child’s FAFSA is filed on time so they can get as much aid as possible.
+Compile these documents before the FAFSA becomes available on October 1st.
+Preparing ahead of time can help ensure your child’s FAFSA is filed early so they can get as much aid as possible.

-What If Federal, State and Institutional Financial Aid Aren’t Enough?
+What If Federal, State and Institutional Financial Aid Aren’t Enough to Cover Educational Costs?

-While financial aid and grants can make a huge difference when covering college expenses, sometimes they don’t cover the complete cost of school.
+While federal financial aid can help pay for college, sometimes it doesn’t cover the complete cost of school.
 To learn more about private student loans, contact ELFI for assistance.
-Our Student Loan Advisors are experts in helping parents and students receive the loan funding they need to bridge the gap and cover any overflow costs.* Try ELFI’s private student loan calculator to view various loan options and determine the repayment plan that may be right for you.
+Our Student Loan Advisors are experts in helping parents and students get the loans they need to bridge the gap and cover other unexpected costs.
+Try ELFI’s private student loan calculator to view various loan options and determine the repayment plan that may be right for you.